coheff/alfred-go-drive-search/README.md

 If running on macOS Catalina or later, you _**MUST**_ add Alfred to the list of security exceptions for running unsigned software.
 Step-by-step instructions are available on the awgo wiki [here](https://github.com/deanishe/awgo/wiki/Catalina).

-You can also start your application once ("with terminal") and except to open it.
-This way, Alfred will not be able to run just anything.
-To achieve it, you can install the workflow and then right click it to open the folder in Finder.
-Then right-click the 'alfred-go-drive-search' and open with Terminal.
+You can also start your application once ("open with terminal") and accept to open it.
+This way, you're granting Alfred permissions to run this workflow only.
+To do this, install the workflow and then `right click > open in Finder`.
+Then right-click `alfred-go-drive-search > open with Terminal`.
 Then agree to open it.
 It will run and complain, not being started by Alfred.
 After that, the workflow will work (until an update of the executable).

 # Prequisites
 In order to use this workflow you _**MUST**_ create your own Google OAuth2 app and generate a `client_id` & `client_secret`.
 Step-by-step instructions are available [here](https://learn2torials.com/a/google-oauth-setup).
 Once completed, copy and paste the `client_id` & `client_secret` into their respective workflow environment variables: